ComScore

 TOTAL: 96/100

-This past winter, I went out dancing with friends and found my ears were ringing by the time I got home.
+Last winter, I went out dancing with friends and found my ears were ringing by the time I got home.
 This was pretty normal for me—I’ve grown to accept that concerts and dancehalls aren’t doing my ears any favors—but the following morning I went to a workout class that also had music blaring, and let me tell you my ears were not happy.
 I was venting to my husband about the pitfalls of growing older as the ringing continued long into the evening when he started to wax poetic yet again about his Loop earplugs.
-The man had been raving about them since November, but finally I relented and decided to test them out for myself.
+The man had been raving about them since November 2023, but finally I relented and decided to test them out for myself.
 And you know what, reader?
 I’ve gotta admit, Loop earplugs are 100 percent worth the hype.

 Want to know which buzzy products are *really* worth buying?
 Sign up for our shopping newsletter to uncover our favorite finds.